 - A. Visit a historical site, with one of your classmates, a family member or friend or by yourself and share your experience.
 Take a picture of you at the location and upload to our Amstud summer Field Trip padlet.
 There are plenty of historical sites to visit here in Fairfield or any of the surrounding towns and cities.
-Contact any of the town historical societies or museums or just do a Google search of historical sites to visit in Fairfield County. - B. Write a Horwitz inspired fragment from your experience.
+Contact any of the town historical societies or museums or just do a Google search of historical sites to visit in Fairfield County.

+Formative: 5 points - B. Write a Horwitz inspired fragment from your experience.
 If you visited with a classmate then write it together.
-You can even type our or record yourself having a conversation.
-Emulate how

-Horwitz moved from narrative to commentary and his mode of lifting a facade to reveal an inner truth.
+You can even type out or record yourself having a conversation.
+Emulate how Horwitz moved from narrative to commentary and his mode of lifting a facade to reveal an inner truth.
 Your site could be a NJ boardwalk, an Appalachian cabin, or one of the many historic buildings, memorials, cemeteries or monuments here in Fairfield.
-This should not be longer than 1 page but certainly it can be done effectively in 1⁄2 a page.
-Formative: 10 points
+This should not be longer than 1 page (2 if you are working with a partner) but certainly it can be done effectively in 1⁄2 a page (1 page if with a partner)